bluegod/gitlab-doh/README.md

 ## Requirements
 ### Remote
  - rsync (should be there by default)
- - user with sudo (better with no password) SSH access
+ - user with sudo (better without password) SSH access
 ### Local
  - rsync (should be there by default)
  - fabric (brew install fabric)